 The population of Edgbaston increased markedly during the early nineteenth century, and the church was enlarged significantly with the completion of a south aisle in 1856.
 This was followed in 1885 by further substantial building work, and the addition of a new chancel, and the north and south transepts.
 The aisle where the Lady Chapel is situated was built in 1889, and the carved wooden screen, table and surround added in 1932.

-The memorials, windows, and artefacts that can be seen in our church today reveal much about the history of this area of Birmingham, and the lives of the men and women who shaped our city.
+The memorials, windows, and artefacts that can be seen in and around our church today reveal much about the history of this area of Birmingham, and the lives of the men and women who shaped our city.
 These works were designed and produced by some of the finest artists and craftsmen of their era, and clearly testify to the importance of the Christian faith in the lives of those who funded and commissioned them.